dsbondin/dsbondin.github.io/_posts/2018-02-02-js_scope_and_hoisting.markdown

 permalink:  js_scope_and_hoisting
 ---

 Even though I'm almost done with the Javascript section of the course, it turns out there are still some blanks I need to fill.
 Specifically scope and hoisting.
-I will not go into every detail as this info is abundant on Learn.co and other resources, I'll just concentrate on the tricky parts using examples.
+I will not go into every detail as this info is abundant on Learn.co and other resources, I'll just explain the tricky parts using examples.

 1.
 ```